On Thursday, all eyes will be fixated on Parliament for the State of the Nation Address (SONA).

 The occasion is steeped in tradition and includes a red carpet procession, a 21-gun salute and an Air Force flypast.

-As the President steps up to the dais, he will know that there are a lot of expectations (or not in some quarters) and that the public and financial markets will be watching the speech closely.
+As the President steps up to the dais, he will know that there are a lot of expectations and that the public and financial markets will be watching the speech closely.

-Despite the scant three-day schedule, there are several interesting meetings lurking in the Committee corridor this week.
+Despite the scant two-day schedule, there are several interesting meetings lurking in the Committee corridor this week.
 Here is a breakdown: